AdobeDocs/analytics.en/help/admin/c-data-governance/gdpr-terminology.md

 **Main Establishment** - the place within the Union that the main decisions surrounding data processing are made; with regard to the processor

-**Personal Data** - any information related to a natural person or ‘Data Subject', that can be used to directly or indirectly identify the person
+**Personal Data** - any information related to a natural person or 'Data Subject', that can be used to directly or indirectly identify the person

 **Personal Data Breach** - a breach of security leading to the accidental or unlawful access to, destruction, misuse, etc. of personal data